Table of Contents

 - Narrator: Enable this function, and your computer will read the text on the screen.

-- Magnifier: Use this tool to make text bigger, so you won’t have to squint to see the screen.
+- Magnifier: Use this tool to make text bigger, so you will not have to squint to see the screen.

 - High contrast: If you struggle to see the differences between colors, this function will help.
 Turn it on, and your computer’s color spectrums will shift, so buttons and other colorful items will be easier to see.

 Apple OS also includes an accessibility suite.
-Once again, these tools are free to use, as they’re part of your operating system.
+Once again, these tools are free to use, as they are part of your operating system.
 You can use your Mac to:

 - Highlight a small piece of text.
 Hover over the piece of text you can’t see properly, and press “Command.”
 The text will appear much larger within a grey box.
 Use Zoom to blow up the size of the entire screen.